How to Clean and Care for Reclaimed Wood

 Check The Finish

 Whether it’s your shelves, table, or reclaimed barnwood kitchen cabinets, you’ll want to know that the wood is properly finished.
 Ensuring it has been treated will help protect the piece and make cleaning easier.
-A barnwood dining room tables is especially important to check on because of all the potential spills, cups, and hot plates that could be on its surface.

 Also be aware of what is or isn’t necessary because of the finish.
 For example, shellac varnishes do not protect very well against spills, so watermarks would need to be wiped up immediately and coasters would be a must if your furniture has this finish.